How To Manage Your Videographer (Without Video Experience)

 While the content of your video is likely to be decided and strategized long before it’s made, this is when you ensure it comes out as expected.
 Use the following sections to help you judge whether the video’s content is good based on the evaluation checklist mentioned above.

-Is it a Selling 7 or Big 5 video?
+Is it a sales video or a marketing video?

 Is there a clear story?

 For this phase of evaluating the video, we’re going to be looking at the actual content itself and analyzing that.
-You’ll notice on the checklist a mention of The Video 6 — or the six elements that the most engaging and effective videos usually include.
-If you’re not familiar with it, this video breaks it down for you:
+You’ll notice on the checklist a mention of six elements that the most engaging and effective videos usually include.
+If you want more information about what those are, this video breaks it down for you:

 To keep it simple for this evaluation, think of this question: did the video capture your attention?
 If you weren’t assigned to be watching this, would it still hold your attention?